Frequently Asked Questions about Field Experience

 Don’t delay, wait until a holiday break, or hesitate for any other reason before beginning your field work, because this might result in a loss of the placement.
 Your UA instructor will give you information about when to do your field hours.
 Teachers are usually very flexible in allowing you to work out a schedule.
 Some teachers may also want to know exactly what you will be doing (observing, instructing, etc.) so be ready to discuss your course requirements.
 Also, make sure to have a copy of your current (within 1 year) BCII and FBI check to supply to the field site, as this is a requirement for all field experience locations.

-The Field Experience Office does not require a field log.
 Some instructors require you to keep a log and if this is the case, your instructor should provide you with the log.
 Always ask your instructor about what your requirements are for the field experience.
 The Field Services Office does not have any information about individual course/instructor requirements and does not keep any field logs on hand.

 Discuss the problem with your course instructor.
 If the course instructor feels that the only viable option is to remove you from the placement, contact the Field Services Office immediately to begin the process of obtaining a different placement.